-(a) (b) the conviction is overturned or quashed, or as a result of a determination that P should not have been sentenced or ordered to be imprisoned or detained for the offence indefinitely or for more than one year, the sentence or order is changed so that the requirements of paragraph 1(1)(b) are no longer met.
-10 (2) relevant event is the meeting of condition 2, P may make a claim for fect of section $52(2)$ to be reversed if (as the case may be) - (a) the bankruptcy restrictions order or undertaking is annulled under - (i) paragraph 9(3)(a) or 10 of Schedule 4A to the Insolvency Act 1986 (c.
-45), 15 (ii) section 56E(3)(a), 56G(5)(a) or 56J of the Bankruptcy (Scotland) Act 1985 (c.
-66), or (iii) paragraph 9(3)(a) or 10 of Schedule 2A to the Insolvency (Northern Ireland) Order 1989 (S.I.
+(b) as a result of a determination that P should not have been sentenced or ordered to be imprisoned or detained for the offence indefinitely or for more than one year, the sentence or order is changed so that the requirements of paragraph 1(1)(b) are no longer met.

+- (2) If the relevant event is the meeting of condition 2, P may make a claim for the effect of section 54(2) to be reversed if (as the case may be) - (a) the bankruptcy restrictions order or undertaking is annulled under- - (i) paragraph 9(3)(a) or 10 of Schedule 4A to the Insolvency Act 1986 (c.
+45), - (ii) section 56E(3)(a), 56G(5)(a) or 56J of the Bankruptcy (Scotland) Act 1985 (c.
+66), or - (iii) paragraph 9(3)(a) or 10 of Schedule 2A to the Insolvency (Northern Ireland) Order 1989 (S.I.
 1989/2405 (N.I.
-19)), 20 (b) the bankruptcy restrictions order or the debt relief restrictions order is annulled on an appeal against the making of the order, (c) the debt relief restrictions order or undertaking is annulled by a direction under paragraph 10 of Schedule 4ZB to the 1986 Act, or (d) the debt relief restrictions undertaking is annulled under paragraph 9(3)(a) of Schedule 4ZB to the 1986 Act.
-25 (3) The cl receip aim is made by notice to the Lord Chancellor who must give notice of t to P. (4) The Lo (a) (b) (c) ord Chancellor must then- decide if the claim is justified, sign a certificate of the Lord Chancellor's decision, and send a copy of the certificate to P and the Clerk of the Parliaments.
-30 (5) 52(2) (Lord Chancellor decides that the claim is justified, the effect of section (including Part 2 of this Schedule as relevant) is reversed from the day he day on which the certificate is signed.
-35 (6) section v not make a claim under this paragraph if P has disclaimed under n 55 the peerage by virtue of which P was entitled to receive writs of ions to attend the House of Lords. ragraph 4 of Schedule 7 to the Constitutional Reform Act 2005 (c.
-4) he entry relating to the Tribunals, Courts and Enforcement Act 2007 40 titutional Reform and Governance Act 2010 raph 7 of Schedule 8".

-Convictions outside the United Kingdom
+19)), - (b) the bankruptcy restrictions order or the debt relief restrictions order is annulled on an appeal against the making of the order, - (c) the debt relief restrictions order or undertaking is annulled by a direction under paragraph 10 of Schedule 4ZB to the 1986 Act, or

+(d) the debt relief restrictions undertaking is annulled under paragraph 9(3)(a) of Schedule 4ZB to the 1986 Act.
+(3) The claim is made by notice to the Lord Chancellor who must give notice of receipt to P. (4) The Lord Chancellor must then - 5 decide if the claim is justified, sign a certificate of the Lord Chancellor's decision, and send a copy of the certificate to P and the Clerk of the Parliaments.
+(5) If the Lord Chancellor decides that the claim is justified, the effect of section 54(2) (including Part 2 of this Schedule as relevant) is reversed from the day 10 after the day on which the certificate is signed.
+(6) P may not make a claim under this paragraph if P has disclaimed under section 57 the peerage by virtue of which P was entitled to receive writs of summons to attend the House of Lords.
+In paragraph 4 of Schedule 7 to the Constitutional Reform Act 2005 (c.
+4) 15 after the entry relating to the Tribunals, Courts and Enforcement Act 2007 insert-"Constitutional Reform and Governance Act 2010 Paragraph 7 of Schedule 8".
+Convictions outside the United Kingdom 20 (1) This paragraph applies if - the relevant event is the meeting of condition 1, and it is met by virtue of a sentence or order given or made outside the (b) United Kingdom.
+(2) The effect of section 54(2) (including Part 2 of this Schedule as relevant) is 25 reversed if the House of Lords resolves that, for the purposes of this paragraph, P is to be treated as not having been the subject of the sentence or order.

-- 9 (1) This paragraph applies if - (a) the relevant event is the meeting of condition 1, and - (b) it is met by virtue of a sentence or order given or made outside the United Kingdom. - (2) The effect of section 52(2) (including Part 2 of this Schedule as relevant) is reversed if the House of Lords resolves that, for the purposes of this paragraph, P is to be treated as not having been the subject of the sentence or order. - (3) The reversal has effect from the day after the day on which the resolution is 10 passed. - (4) A resolution may not be passed if P has disclaimed under section 55 the peerage by virtue of which P was entitled to receive writs of summons to attend the House of Lords.
+(3) The reversal has effect from the day after the day on which the resolution is attend the House of Lords.

+(4) A resolution may not be passed if P has disclaimed under section 57 the peerage by virtue of which P was entitled to receive writs of summons to